Close

 Public Records Search

-Pre-employment screening from Global Verification Network includes records available in the public domain.
+The pre-employment screening process from Global Verification Network includes records available in the public domain.
 For instance, death certificates and marriage licenses are among the many types of publicly available records.

 Court records also are typically in the public domain.
 For the purposes of an employment screening, records pertaining to driving offenses, civil court judgments and credit actions may contribute to the overall picture of an applicant.